 House of Jack is a non-profit Social Enterprise with a main aim of making dance, and its many physical, social and mental health benefits, as accessible as possible to all!

-House of Jack is run by Artistic Director, Ashley Jack, and Managing Director, Becky Enoch, who co-founded and co-own the studio.
-An award-winning hip hop dancer and choreographer, Ashley achieved an HND in Professional Stage Dance, as well as training with hip hop and house dance pioneers in New York, Paris and Holland, and has over a decade of experience in both teaching and performing.
+House of Jack is run by Managing Director, Becky Enoch, who co-founded and owns the studio.
 Becky has degrees in Business and Mathematics, with experience in large project management, and takes care of the administrative, financial, marketing and legal aspects of the studio, and well as social media, music production and videography.

-The growing House of Jack team includes studio assistants Coral Scott, Natalie Bullions and Natalie Divine, principal teacher Ursula Manandhar (kids classes, beginners Hip hop, advanced Choreo class, AfriVibes), Yasmin Doak and Lorna Brown (Commercial, Heels), Gabriele Bruzzese (kids Breaking), Ilja Dubrovins (adults Breaking), Justyna Malinowska (House, beginners Hip Hop), Darren Hamilton (Popping), Oscar Ho (Locking), Emanuel Carlos (AfroHouse), and Kijean Dill (Dance Party class), as well as many talented dancers who teach workshops and rotational classes, and perform as House of Jack company dancers.
+The growing House of Jack team includes studio assistants Coral Scott and Natalie Divine, principal teacher Ursula Manandhar (kids classes, beginners Hip hop, advanced Choreo class, AfriVibes), Chloe Kay (toddler, preschool and P1-2 dance), Lorna Brown (Commercial, Heels), Gabriele Bruzzese (kids Breaking), Ilja Dubrovins (adults Breaking), Justyna Malinowska (House, beginners Hip Hop), Oscar Ho (Locking and Popping), Emanuel Carlos (AfroHouse), Rita Hu (Waacking and Locking) and junior studio assistant, Maisie Thomson, as well as many talented dancers who teach workshops and rotational classes, and perform as House of Jack company dancers.